Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Policy Design

 \subsection{Request Queueing}

-\revise{ Late binding enables \SysName to consolidate multiple inference functions on a worker node, thereby improving GPU utilization.
-However, it also introduces a potential short-term node overloading as inference functions exhibit dynamic request arrival patterns (Fig.~\ref{fig:gpu_inf_example}).
-To maximize the number of SLO-compliant functions, \SysName should monitor the SLO compliance of individual functions at a worker node and determine the prioritization of their requests.
-Intuitively, \SysName prioritizes functions according to their likelihood of meeting SLOs, where functions with a higher probability of compliance get executed earlier to mitigate queueing delays.}

-\revise{ Following this insight, \SysName divides all functions on a node into two groups based on their potentials to meet SLOs, and respectively maintains two queues for their requests, i.e., high- and low-priority.
-Only when the high-priority queue is empty does \SysName dispatch low-priority requests.
-Functions can be moved between the two groups dynamically, depending on their likelihood of SLO compliance.
-However, realizing this approach requires answering two questions: 1) how to quantify the likelihood of SLO compliance for a function, and 2) how to effectively partition functions into high- and low-priority groups. }
+To maximize the number of SLO-compliant functions, \SysName needs to monitor the SLO compliance of individual functions to determine their request executions.
+Intuitively, \SysName prioritizes functions with a higher probability to comply with SLOs.
+However, realizing this approach requires answering two questions: 1) how to quantify the likelihood of SLO compliance for a function, and 2) how to determine function execution order for improved SLO compliance.

-\PHM{Metric for function prioritization.} The prioritization metric should reflect the ``degree of needed effort'', where functions requiring less effort are more likely to achieve SLOs.
-We therefore propose \emph{required request count} (RRC), which measures the expected number of future requests to a function that must be served within specified deadlines to meet SLOs.
-Let $n$ be the current number of requests to a function, and $m$ be the number of requests served within deadlines from the total $n$ requests.
-The RRC of the function can then be defined as $\frac{pn - m}{1 - p}$, where $p$ is the tail percentile specified in SLOs, e.g., 98\%.
-This is simply derived from the equation: $\frac{m + RRC}{n + RRC} = p$.
-RRC values for various functions can be normalized by the average request latency.
-Thus, functions with negative RRCs should have already met SLOs up to now, while functions with larger RRCs have a lower likelihood of meeting SLOs.
-This metric allows us to prioritize function requests with smaller RRC values.
+\SysName proposes a metric, \emph{required request count} (RRC), to measure the ``degree of needed effort'' to meet SLOs.
+RRC represents the expected request number that a function needs to successfully serve in order to satisfy SLOs.
+Let $n$ be the current number of requests to a function, and $m$ be the number of requests served within deadlines out of $n$.
+The RRC of this function is defined as $\frac{pn - m}{1 - p}$, where $p$ is the tail percentile specified in SLOs such as 98\%.
+This is derived from the equation: $\frac{m + RRC}{n + RRC} = p$.
+Smaller RRC values indicate a higher likelihood of SLO attainment.
+Hence \SysName divides functions into high- and low-priority groups based on their RRCs, and prioritizes their requests accordingly.
+We develop an effective strategy to determine the boundary (i.e., RRC threshold) between the two groups that can dynamically adjust function prioritization based on the current load at a worker, thereby improving the overall SLO compliance (details in Appendix~\ref{sec:appendix_auto_config}).